HPAC/tccg/benchmark/README.md

 The examples generated via transC.py correspond to those of Fig. 10 of our publication and highlight the performance differences between GETT, TTGT and LoG for this specific TC.

+Since this benchmark may evolve over time and to make comparisons easier, please refer to the current version of the benchmark.

+Benchmark version: **v0.1**
 # Performance Results
 ---------------------
 We evaluated the performance of TCCG on a single core of an Intel Xeon E5-2680 v3 CPU based on the Intel Haswell